Postgraduate Certificate - Introduction to Tropical Medicine and Challenges in International Health

 This course brings together ITM's expertise from different countries affected by tropical diseases and health problems.
 The content is based on scientific studies and enriched by in-house experiences and innovations.

-The 4-weeks course is offered in a “blended” format, with interactive online self-paced study material, and real time seminars (face-to-face or online, in a hybrid format, once a week on Friday morning).
+The 4-weeks course is offered in a “blended” format, with interactive online self-paced study material, and real time seminars (preferably face-to-face but online participation is possible, once a week on Friday morning).
 It can suit you as a working student, on the condition that you are free one morning per week, for real-time seminars.